dhis2/dhis2-docs/src/sysadmin/installation.md

 # Analytics server-side cache expiration in seconds
 analytics.cache.expiration = 3600

 # Analytics unlogged tables.
 Accepts on/off.
 It's `off` by default.
-If enabled, this will boost the analytics table export process by a significant amount.
+If enabled, this will boost the analytics table export process significantly.
-# This comes with a cost: "unlogged" tables cannot be replicated.
+# But this comes with a cost: "unlogged" tables cannot be replicated.
 It means that clustering won't be possible.
 Also, analytics tables will be automatically truncated if PostgreSQL is suddenly reset (abrupt reset/crash).
 If PostgreSQL is reset gracefully, it won't impact any table.
 The analytics tables will remain in place accordingly.
 analytics.table.unlogged = on

 # ----------------------------------------------------------------------